XTQA: Span-Level Explanations of the Textbook Question Answering: Method

-In the fine-grained phase, top $K$ evidence spans are generated from all candidate spans within top $M$ paragraphs by computing the information gain of each span to questions.
-Concretely, the representation at the $\mathrm{START}(k)$ and $\mathrm{END}(k)$ index as described formally in Section \ref{sec.3} are concatenated to generate the candidate evidence span representation $e_{i,k}^{'} \in \mathbb{R}^{M \times N \times 2d_1}$ as follows:
+In the fine-grained phase, the top $U$ span-level explanations are extracted from all candidate spans within top $M$ paragraphs by computing the information gain of each span for questions.
+Specifically, the representations at start $\mathrm{START}(k)$ and end $\mathrm{END}(k)$ indexes are concatenated to obtain the representation $e_{i,k}^{'} \in \mathbb{R}^{M \times N \times 2r_1}$ of the candidate evidence span $e_{i,k}$ as follows: